EnderShadow/MediaPlayer/README.md

 # MediaPlayer
 A Media Player I'm creating for fun and as a potential business venture

-Requires Java 9+ with the following JVM arguments
+Requires Java 8 with the following JVM argument
-`--add-opens=javafx.controls/javafx.scene.control.skin=ALL-UNNAMED --add-exports=java.base/jdk.internal.ref=ALL-UNNAMED`
+`-DVLCJ_INITX=no`
-This is due to ControlsFX and JAudioTagger requiring internal APIs.
-This will be fixed as soon as the libraries are fixed.
+This is due to a bug in linux (or at least Ubuntu 18.04.1) where the JVM crashes when using vlcj and other native libraries when opening a file/folder chooser.

 Currently working features
 -Music can be played